art-egorov/ilund4u/docs/ExampleDrivenGuide/cmd_guide.md

   	◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉◉ 2/2
 	⦿ The ilund4u_data/guide/P2-like_phages_guide_DB database was successfully loaded ○ Running mmseqs for protein search versus the database of proteins...
   		⦿ A homologous group was found for 1/1 query protein
 	○ Searching for hotspots with your query protein homologues...
   	⦿ Query protein homologues were found in 2 hotspot communities (2 hotspots) on 4 islands
     	Found as cargo: 4, as flanking gene: 0
-	⦿ Homologous proteins were saved to RloC_search/homologous_proteins.fa and the MSA was visualised with MSA4u ○ Visualisation of the hotspot(s) with your query protein homologues using lovis4u...
+		4/4 islands where found as cargo are both side flanked (have conserved genes on both sides) ⦿ Homologous proteins were saved to RloC_search/homologous_proteins.fa and the MSA was visualised with MSA4u ○ Visualisation of the hotspot(s) with your query protein homologues using lovis4u...
 	⦿ Done!